World

 Returns:

-create mesh collision body. any mesh format supported by Assimp can be used.
+create mesh collision body.
+Any mesh format supported by Assimp can be used; USD files are loaded through OpenUSD.
 Inertia and COM are estimated by computing the axis-aligned bounding box of the (scaled) mesh and treating it as a uniform-density box.

 Parameters: